 “Energy Flow” Lighting on the Rachel Carson Bridge

-Energy Flow combines light and wind to create a temporary light display on the Rachel Carson Bridge over the Allegheny River.
-The project is a collaboration between environmental artist Andrea Polli and Rod Gdovic of WindStax, a Pittsburgh-based wind turbine manufacturer.
+Energy Flow was a temporary lighting installation on the Rachel Carson Bridge from November 2016 through April 2018.
+The project was initially commissioned to celebrate the City of Pittsburgh’s Bicentennial in 2016, and was extended for a longer run due to its popularity.
+The project was a collaboration between environmental artist Andrea Polli and Ron Gdovic of WindStax, a Pittsburgh-based wind turbine manufacturer.

 Video: Wind-powered LEDs on a Pittsburgh bridge create a dazzling light show

 “Energy Flow” debuted in downtown Pittsburgh November 2016.
 See the breathtaking light display for yourself in this short video.

 Video: Behind-the-scenes and the making of “Energy Flow”

 This Pittsburgh bridge will shine thanks to wind and 27,000 LED lights creating an “Energy Flow”